Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Companies have unlisted shares when they may not have plans for issuing IPO or they do not meet the requirements of SEBI to list the shares on any stock exchange like NSE or BSE.
 On the other hand, companies have delisted shares when they either do not adhere to any disclosure guidelines provided by SEBI and stock exchanges and thus they get delisted from stock exchanges, or the management of the company wants to delist the company itself.

-Unlisted shares Valuation
+Unlisted shares valuation

 The valuation of unlisted shares is done following the Fair market value (FMV) method.
 Since they are not on the stock exchange and thus no actual market price exists for unlisted shares, FMV is calculated by the underwriters or the investments bankers.